alexandephilia/kirolink/README.md

 - `refresh` writes back to `~/.aws/sso/cache/kiro-auth-token.json`.
 - `claude` modifies `~/.claude.json`; that's convenient, but it's still changing your config, so don't run it blindly.
 - The documented export path is hardcoded to `http://localhost:8080`.
-- The upstream backend hop is hardcoded to `127.0.0.1:9000`.
+- The upstream CodeWhisperer endpoint is hardcoded to `https://codewhisperer.us-east-1.amazonaws.com/generateAssistantResponse`.

 ## Credit

-Crafted by Claude x GPT.
+Crafted by Claude Code.